 - Toppings: Sliced dairy-free margarine,Maple Syrup, and/or sliced bananas

-Place the bananas, soy milk, apple cider vinegar, ground flax seeds, and corn starch in a food processor.
+- Place the bananas, soy milk, apple cider vinegar, ground flax, and cornstarch in a food processor.
 Pulse until smooth.
-Add the sliced dairy-free margarine, vanilla and agave nectar and pulse again until combined.
+Add the sliced butter, vanilla and agave nectar and pulse again until combined.
 Set aside.

-In a large bowl combine the brown rice flour, gluten-free pancake mix, baking powder, and cinnamon.
+- In a large bowl combine the oat flour, gluten-free flour, baking powder, and cinnamon.
 Stir to combine.

-Serve with sliced margarine, maple syrup and/or sliced bananas.
+- Serve with vegan butter, peanut butter, maple syrup and/or sliced bananas.